andyofsmeg/ggTag/README.md

 # ggTag
-A package to allow ggplot2 or lattice graphics to be "tagged" with meta information
+A package to allow ggplot2 or lattice graphics to be "tagged" with meta information.
+The primary ggTag function embeds a ggplot object within a grid framework.
+The function allows a user to add titles and meta information to the outer border of a plot along with file path and date-time stamps (which are automatically added upon execution).
+An existing ggplot title can optionally be moved from the original graphic to the outer framework.